factly/vidcheck/website/docs/ecosystem/projects.md

 ## Kavach

 Kavach is an open-source identity and access management solution.
-It is a lightweight solution with features to manage organizations, users, permissions and can be configured easily to support applications required multitenancy.
+It is a lightweight solution with features to manage organisations, users, permissions and can be configured easily to support applications required multitenancy.
 Kavach is written in Go, React and is built on ORY stack of services.

 **GitHub Repository:** https://github.com/factly/kavach <br/>
 **License:** [MIT](https://github.com/factly/kavach/blob/develop/LICENSE) <br/>